stackbit-themes/stackbit-examples/hydrogen-contentful-demo-store/README.md

 **Requirements:**

-- Node.js version 16.5.0 or higher
+- Node.js version 16 or higher
 - Contentful account

 ## Setup Instructions

-The following sections take you through the process of getting this project set up and wired up to Contentful so you can begin the tutorial.
+The following sections take you through the process of getting this project set up and wired up to Contentful.

 ### Create New Project